enigmatry/entry-building-blocks/Enigmatry.Entry.Scheduler/README.md

 - Add services.AddApplicationInsightsTelemetryWorkerService(); to the ConfigureServices() method

-- In the `AppAddQuartz` extension method, use AddEntryApplicationInsights() to register job listener for application insights, as in the example:
+- In the `AddEntryQuartz` extension method, use AddEntryApplicationInsights() to register job listener for application insights, as in the example:

 ```cs
 services.AddEntryQuartz(configuration, Assembly.GetExecutingAssembly(), logger, quartz =>